nCine/nCine-site/cmake-options.md

   This option specifies the preferred backend on desktop in case both the supported ones are available.
 The only valid value are `GLFW` and `SDL2`.

+- `NCINE_EMSCRIPTEN_THREADS`

+  This options enables the Emscripten Pthreads support by setting both `USE_PTHREADS` and `WASM_MEM_MAX` compiler and linker options.
+  It might slow down code execution if WebAssembly is disabled in the compilation scripts.

 - `NCINE_ASSEMBLE_APK`

   This option is only available when `NCINE_BUILD_ANDROID` is on.
 It will automatically assemble the Android APK invoking the Gradle executable, if it could be found.